Five Brooks Loop

 Loop: Olema Valley Trail, Bolema Trail, Ridge Trail, Stewart Trail

-This 5.7 mile, mostly-shaded loop is a gradual ascent from Olema Valley to the top of the Inverness Ridge and back.
-Hike this loop in either direction.
-The mixed oak, bay, fir forest at Five Brooks is a great place to spot mushrooms along the trail in the rainy season (November-April).
-You are allowed to collect 2 gallons plus 1 mushroom per adult per day.
 The plants along the trails include Canyon Live Oak (Quercus chrysolepis), Common Douglas-Fir (Pseudotsuga menziesii), Bigleaf Maple (Acer macrophyllum), Red-berried Elder (Sambucus racemosa), Beaked Hazelnut (Corylus cornuta), Pacific Madrone (Arbutus menziesii), Thimbleberry (Rubus parviflorus), Trailing Blackberry (Rubus ursinus), and plenty of Pacific Poison Oak (Toxicodendron diversilobum) and Stinging Nettle (Urtica dioica).

 Start at the Five Brooks Trailhead

 The trail ascends up the Inverness Ridge.
-Hike the Bolema Trail 1.1 miles to the Ridge Trail.
+Hike the Bolema Trail to the Ridge Trail.
+(1.1 miles).
 Turn right.

-Hike the Ridge Trail 0.8 miles to the Stewart Trail.
+Hike the Ridge Trail to the Stewart Trail.
+(0.8 miles).
 Turn right.

 Volunteer Opportunity: Morgan Horse Ranch